-Except as described below, we expect that all PCs, with the exception of PCs backed by High LTV Mortgages or Reduced Minimum Servicing Mortgages that bear prefixes 3H, 3I, 3X, 3W or 3V, will be backed by Mortgages for which we will make a REMIC election with respect to the beneficial interests in the principal and interest payments on such Mortgages.
-Notwithstanding the preceding sentence, we do not intend to file a REMIC election with respect to the beneficial interests in the principal and interest payments on Mortgages in a PC Pool if the related PCs would be treated as having been issued with original issue discount.
-Such elections will not alter the treatment of the PC Pools as grantor trusts for federal income tax purposes.
+Except as described below, we expect that all Gold PCs, with the exception of Gold PCs backed by High LTV Mortgages or Reduced Minimum Servicing Mortgages that bear prefixes 3H, 3I, 3X, 3W or 3V, are backed by Mortgages for which we made a REMIC election with respect to the beneficial interests in the principal and interest payments on such Mortgages.
+Notwithstanding the preceding sentence, we do not intend to file a REMIC election with respect to the beneficial interests in the principal and interest payments on Mortgages in a Gold PC Pool if the related Gold PCs would be treated as having been issued with original issue discount.
+Such elections will not alter the treatment of the Gold PC Pools as grantor trusts for federal income tax purposes.